BodonFerenc/BodonFerenc.github.io/_posts/2019-11-25-transferring-data-between-BigQuery-and-kdb.md

 5. [Streaming data](#streamingdata)
 6. [Conclusion](#conclusion)

-[Q/kdb+](https://code.kx.com/v2/) and [BigQuery](https://cloud.google.com/bigquery/) are two widely used, robust and popular database systems.
-BigQuery is a fully managed, massively parallel, cloud database solution created by Google.
-It is built into the [Google Cloud Platform (GCP)](https://cloud.google.com/gcp/). kdb+ is a high-performance time-series data store, famous for its powerful query language [q](https://code.kx.com/q4m3/) that makes analyzing very large datasets extremely efficient. kdb+ supports vector operations, functional programming and tables are first-class citizens within the q language.

-In this article, you will learn how to transfer data between kdb+ and BigQuery in both directions.
-You might want to do this because a source of data you wish to ingest into kdb+ is held in BigQuery and your time-series analytics uses kdb+ with your business logic encoded in the q language.
-For example, in BigQuery,  the query language it offers is verbose and therefore difficult to maintain.
-In q, the queries are often simpler and an order of magnitude smaller in complexity. kdb+ also allows you to decouple business logic from the underlying data.
-In BigQuery expressions, the tables and column names are hardcoded. kdb+ is fully dynamic, meaning that anything can be a parameter even the operators of a query.

-On the other hand, you might want to upload kdb+ data to BigQuery for backup purposes or for sharing with another application stack, by employing the elaborated access management that the Google Cloud Platform offers. kdb+ users are already host their kdb+ solutions in the public cloud and this includes GCP.
-If you are evaluating and discovering the tools and options available within GCP, one of the tools often introduced by Google is BigQuery.
-This article helps our users understand how to interoperate with BigQuery.

-For several programming languages like Python, R, Scala (Spark) there is BigQuery client library which allows direct data transfer to and from BigQuery - a simple function call to upload to or download from BigQuery does the job.
-In kdb+ you need a middleman.

 ## Type comparison
 Let us compare the type of a table cell in kdb+ and BigQuery.
 Python's library Pandas can act as a middleman in the transfer so we include it in the table below.